ddella/WebSocket/README.md

 ### CREATE THE PYTHON DOCKER CONTAINER

 This container contains the latest version of Python.
+It is basically a Python interpreter.
+When you start the container, you specify the `.py` file.

 1. Get the Python image from [Docker hub](https://hub.docker.com/_/python/).
-This is the official image based on Alpine.
+This is the official image based on Alpine Linux.
 I wanted to keep the image as small as possible.

 ```command
 docker pull python:alpine3.15